loony81/todolist/README.md

 # todolist
-A todo list web app built using MERN stack
+A todo list pwa built using MERN stack